lexterror/VCF-Virtual-Contact-File-Manager-in-JS/README.md

 Features:<br><br>

--Most common information fields<br>
+-Includes 13 of the most common property types, more can be included if needed.<br>
--Supports version 2.1, 3.0, 4.0 VCF<br>
+-Supports version 2.1, 3.0, 4.0 of VCF<br>
--Automatic version detection<br>
+-Automatic VCF version detection when loading a VCF file<br>
--Unlimited number of vCards (As much table data as your browser supports)<br>
+-Unlimited number of vCards (VCF) (As much table data as your browser supports)<br>
--Profile photo support: Both URLs and BASE64<br>
+-Profile photo support: Both URLs and Base64<br>
--Edit any entries already on display<br>
+-Edit any property already on display<br>
--Save your edited VCF card(s) directly on your computer<br>
+-Save your created/edited VCF card(s) directly on your computer<br>
--Add new contact entries<br>
+-Add unlimited new contacts<br>
--Ability to add/update profile pictures<br>
+-Add/update profile pictures<br>
--Ability to sort any column in the table alphabetically<br>
+-Sort any column in the table alphabetically<br>
--Option to delete any contacts<br>
+-Delete any contact with left mouse click (When delete mode is "ON")<br>
--Option to print contacts to PDF or paper<br>
+-Print contacts to PDF or paper<br>
 -Search bar feature to find contacts easily<br>
 -Create a VCF from scratch!!!<br><br>